-To create and edit the meta titles and descriptions of your page individually, you will mostly be working with the Content Optimizer during the search engine optimization of your website.
+To create and edit the meta titles and descriptions of your pages individually, you will mostly be working with the Content Optimizer during the search engine optimization of your website.

-You can access it while editing your post pages in the WordPress backend, as well as within the analysis views of our plugin with a simple click on the CO icon.
+You can access it while editing your posts in the WordPress backend, as well as within the analysis views of our plugin.

 - As you are writing, you can check the Priority Keywords of each page at any time, and can also keep an eye on the exact word count of your Titles and Descriptions below each text box.

 With the help of the integrated crawler in the BAVOKO SEO Tools WordPress plugin, you have the possibility to analyze single pages in detail under “Onpage” in the backend.
 This includes the meta titles and descriptions.
 As in the video above, you can use the filters to find problematic pages with one click and are also able to directly optimize them in an unique workflow, without having to open the single pages separately.

 Since the Content Optimizer can also be accessed in the analysis area of BAVOKO SEO Tools by clicking on the CO icon, you can edit your metas in an optimized workflow as in the following video:

 How important are Meta Tags for Search Engine Optimization?

 Several recent studies by major SEO tool providers show how important the meta title is in connection with the right keywords.
 Although keywords do not play a major role in the meta description, it is still recommended to use the most important terms here as well.

 - If the entered keyword appears in Google search within a meta description, it is displayed bold, which in turn favors the CTR.
 Incidentally, this often also applies to synonyms or abbreviations.